Dr. Randas Batista with his daughter Juliana. |

 "Those are our ancestors," I tell her.

-I see a duck and reach into my pocket to get a Real (Brazilian currency) and hold
+I see a duck and reach into my pocket to get a Real (Brazilian currency)

 it out for the duck.